 This book concerns the closing of God’s controversy with creation, angels, man and Satan.
 It links Genesis to Revelation and it is saturated with Hebrew thought, idioms, phrases and concepts that we will attempt to bring out.
 There are over 550 references from the Tanach, so to understand this book you will need to have an understanding of what is called “the old testament” which is not an accurate term, but we use it for people to understand where we are coming from.
 It is meant for all believers and congregations of all the ages.
 The author is the Apostle John, who was exiled to the island of Patmos around 90 A.D.
 It was possibly written during the High Holy Days because of the themes and concepts that he uses, which include: teshuvah; the Birth-pains; the false messiah and false prophet; the Messianic Kingdom; the 144,000; the two witnesses and judgment.
 He writes in Jewish terms and his ministry was to the Jewish people, or the “circumcised.”
 This book is linked to the book of Daniel (Dan 9.24).
 Readers that are not familiar with Hebrew thought and the Torah often find this book hard to understand.
 It uses symbolism that is not used anymore, but it was comprehended when it was written.
 John felt that the readers could see what he was alluding to.
 So, the purpose of this study is to understand the “keys” to understanding the message which means there will many Hebrew idioms, phrases and concepts that we will have to learn to understand the message because this book cannot be understood outside of its Jewish context and eschatology.

 1) The Revelation (Greek “apocalypto” which is singular because it reveals a person and it means a showing, revealing, unveiling.
-Around 200 B.C. to 200 A.D. a style of Hebraic, eschatological writing was developed called apocalyptic writing, which was a special style of literary work using images and based on a revelation due to a dream or vision) of Yeshua Ha Mashiach (Yeshua the empowered one), which God (the Father) gave him (Yeshua) to show his bond-servants (believers), the things which must shortly take place; and he sent and communicated it by his angel (messenger) to his bond-servant John (Yochanon)
+Around 200 B.C. to 200 A.D. a style of Hebraic, eschatological writing was developed called “apocalyptic” writing, which was a special style of literary work using images, visions, dreams, symbols and signs that need to be interpreted.
+The mistake people make is to interpret this style in the “peshat” or literally) of Yeshua Ha Mashiach (Yeshua the empowered one), which God (the Father) gave him (Yeshua) to show his bond-servants (believers), the things which must shortly take place; and he sent and communicated it by his angel (messenger) to his bond-servant John (Yochanon)

 2) who bore witness to the word of God (Johns revelation here will be grounded in the Torah and Tanach) and to the testimony of Yeshua Ha Mashiach, even to all that he saw (a witness).